 Work at home scams take many forms and cost victims thousands of dollars and also valuable time.
 But there are some characteristics that are common to such companies and that you must be aware of if you want to avoid getting involved with such enterprises.

 Want to work at home but worry about getting scammed?
 Here’s what you should be aware of if you want to avoid getting involved with a work from home scam.

 For instance, most do not guarantee regular salaried employment for home-based workers.
 They do not mention how many hours you will need to work without pay.
 Others require you to spend money on instructions before getting the job.
 Some companies require paid training.

 In order to avoid work at home scammers, you must scrutinize the company before accepting any job.
 Legitimate companies will provide all the information you need in writing.

 Here are some tips to avoid falling a victim to work at home scams:

-1. If you need to provide personal information, avoid giving it to a stranger or unknown company.
+1. If you need to provide personal information, avoid giving it to a stranger or an unknown company.
 Provide personal information to the company only after you confirm that it is legitimate.

 2. Check the reviews or news about the company by typing the name of the company in the search box of the Better Business Bureau or check online work from home forums for any complaints about that company, and avoid further contact with its representatives.

 Reshipping fraud is becoming a common work at home scam.
-In this type of job, home based workers are asked to receive, repack and then mail the merchandise to a foreign address.
+In this type of job, home-based workers are asked to receive, repack and then mail the merchandise to a foreign address.

 They are promised a substantial amount of money.
-But what the workers may not realize is that the merchandise was paid for with stolen credit cards and will therefore become an accessory to receiving and mailing of stolen goods without their knowledge.
+But what the workers may not realize is that the merchandise was paid for with stolen credit cards and will, therefore, become an accessory to receiving and mailing of stolen goods without their knowledge.